 Call your doctor at once if you have:

 - severe stomach pain, diarrhea that is watery or bloody;

 - chest pain, irregular heart rhythm, feeling short of breath;

 - little or no urination;

-- low white blood cell counts--fever, swollen glands, body aches, weakness, pale skin, easy bruising or bleeding;
+- low white blood cell counts--fever, chills, swollen glands, body aches, weakness, pale skin, easy bruising or bleeding;

 - increased pressure inside the skull--severe headaches, ringing in your ears, dizziness, nausea, vision problems, pain behind your eyes; or

 - signs of liver or pancreas problems--loss of appetite, upper stomach pain (that may spread to your back), tiredness, nausea or vomiting, fast heart rate, dark urine, jaundice (yellowing of the skin or eyes).

 Common side effects may include:

 - nausea, vomiting, upset stomach, loss of appetite;